maximesd64-stack/ai-assistante-project/README.md

 Explanation: Explain Python concepts in a simple way based on the user's level.

-Examples: Generate examples when the user doesn't understand.
+Examples: Generate examples when the userr doesn't understand.

 Exercises: Create new exercises adapted to the user.